Monday, February 22, 2010

 B: I like the wake-up call these lyrics represent.

 A: God, more synthesisers.
 And how!
-Bosnia still sounded like this five years down the line.
+Bosnia would still sound like this five years down the line.
 This is another song that does little to distinguish its chorus, but it grows on you, in a cheap and cheerful kind of way.

-V: The backing group might be dressed the same as the German lot, but they’ve got ten times the energy, which makes it a shame that Ms Garbi is – to go all America’s Next Top Model for a moment – so dead behind the eyes.
-She’s got the voice and she’s more or less got the moves, but what she’s lacking is an expression that convinces you her heart’s in it.
+V: The backing group might be dressed the same as the German lot, but they’ve got 10 times the energy, which makes it a shame that Ms Garbi is – to go all America’s Next Top Model for a moment – so dead behind the eyes.
+She’s got the voice, and she’s more or less got the moves, but what she’s lacking is an expression that makes you believe her heart’s in it.

 14 Belgium

 A: I hope she smiled a lot, because she sounds miserable.
 [Waits a bit] Argh!
 How could they get it so wrong?
-Has someone just died?!
+Has someone just died!?
 You’d have no idea this was the most quintessential of love songs.
-Nice simple instrumentation though.
+Nice simple instrumentation at least.
 [Waits a bit more] Electric guitar!! :(

-V: To quote ANTM once again: where’s the passion?
-She’s just a frump in a tragic frock with a really bad hairstyle.
-I’ve got no idea she’s pouring her heart out, so what’s the point?
+V: I’ve got no idea she’s pouring her heart out, so what’s the point?

 15 Malta